damarsimple/Uwucraft/README.md

 and change laravel-echo-server.json authost to your need

-dont forget to change REDIS_CLIENT enviroment variable from phpredis to predis

-phpredis is not officaly supported in windows installing it into wsl its hard for me
+dont forget to change REDIS_CLIENT enviroment variable from phpredis to predis if you in windows phpredis is not officaly supported in windows if you on windows change below in database.php

 'client' => env('REDIS_CLIENT', 'predis'),

 After that instal AuthMe,Vault,EssentialsX,Websender and Uwucraft Plugin to your server and trigger plugin create table

-if .env file not
+if .env file not exists
 - cp .env.example .env
 - php artisan config:cache
 - php artisan passport:install